You’ve just passed your driving test and it’s time to hit the road on your own.

-One in five new drivers crash within 12 months of passing their test and 1,500 are killed or seriously injured every year on UK roads, according to statistics.
+According to statistics, 1 in 5 new drivers crash within 12 months of passing their test and 1,500+ are killed or seriously injured every year on UK roads.

-Here we take a look at the regulations for younger drivers – and how they can be safer on the roads.
+Here we take a look at the regulations for younger drivers – and how new drivers can be safer on the roads.

 Can a new driver have passengers?